how to install plex on ubuntu server

 Installing Plex Media Server is like hosting your own streaming service at home and getting access to everything from anywhere.
 The key feature is that you get access to your media libraries from a nice interface, on any device.
 And if you already have Ubuntu running somewhere, the setup process is not too complicated.

-Plex Media Server can be installed on Ubuntu Server by adding a custom repository to the package manager and then using APT to install the required services.
+Plex Media Server can be installed on Ubuntu Server by running an official installation script that adds a custom repository and installs the required packages.
 Once the server is installed and connected to your Plex account, all local files can be shared with the web interface.

 In this step-by-step tutorial, I will walk you through the installation process, basic configuration, and how to access your server from any device.